ml6team/quick-tips/structured_data/2021_06_30_tensorflow_data_validation/README.md

 * Detecting when different datasets diverge too much

 This chapter tip goes into the standalone version of TFDV.
-In the accompanying chapter talk (link to video), we go deeper into data drift & skew, and how the different divergence metrics are defined.
+In the accompanying chapter talk, we go deeper into data drift & skew, and how the different divergence metrics are defined.

 TFDV can also be used as part of TFX (more info here: https://www.tensorflow.org/tfx/guide#data_exploration_visualization_and_cleaning).